godinanuk/svhn_capstone/README.md

 There is still some scope to improve, using some image filters to filter noise, sharpen images or increase the contrast and so on.
 Next version to include additional features.

-Below are the examples of predictions of test data
+<b>Below are the examples of predictions of test data.
+Our model predicted all the test images correctly</b>
 <p align="center"><img width="80%" src="test_results.png" /></p>